 For nominal solutions the ambiguity resolution shall be correct for at least ninety percent (90%) of the solutions.
 For marginal solutions the ambiguity resolution shall be correct at least 60% of the time.
-This requirement applies for beacons satisfying the specifications for Cospas-Sarsat 406 MHz distress beacons as detailed in document C/S T.001.
+This requirement applies for beacons satisfying the specifications for Cospas-Sarsat 406 MHz distress beacons as detailed in document C/S T.001, except for ELT(DT)s.